Convergence Bound and Critical Batch Size of Muon Optimizer: Related Works

-The framework for assumptions and proofs presented in Shen et al. \cite{Shen2025Ont} is the most similar to our own.
+The framework for assumptions and proofs presented by \citet{Shen2025Ont} is the most similar to our own.
 The crucial difference between our study and all previous studies, including this one, is that we also consider most common variant of Muon, which incorporates Nesterov momentum and weight decay.
-Technically, the technique of transforming $\langle C_t,O_t\rangle_{\rm{F}}$ using the dual norm and inverse triangle inequality follows the proof of \cite{Pethick2025Tra} (see proof of Theorem \ref{lem:03} in Appendix \ref{app:thm01}).
+Technically, the technique of transforming $\langle C_t,O_t\rangle_{\rm{F}}$ using the dual norm and inverse triangle inequality follows the proof of \citet{Pethick2025Tra} (see proof of Theorem \ref{lem:03} in Appendix \ref{app:thm01}).